kraskoo/Projects/In Production/JavaScript/vote_system/README.md

 # Vote System

 Source code for basic voting system with non-commercial purposes.
-Set of page(s) with 25 articles for vote, with images and information about article
+Present articles with images and information about them.
+Access to context menu is binding on left mouse button.
+Finally present result set of vote.

 Based on JavaScript Local Storage, for saving vote progress.